n-szulc/fingeRNAt/README.md

 * Soergel
 * Tversky

-Some of a Distance Metrics calculations were implemented based on the [crux-fr-sprint code](https://github.com/varun-parthasarathy/crux-fr-sprint/blob/master/DistanceMetrics.py) under MIT license.
+Some Distance Metrics calculations were implemented based on the [crux-fr-sprint code](https://github.com/varun-parthasarathy/crux-fr-sprint/blob/master/DistanceMetrics.py) under the MIT license.

 > **_NOTE:_** **Tanimoto coefficient works only for SIFt with binary values**, therefore it may not work on input SIFt wrapped with `Counter` wrapper.

 > **_NOTE 2:_** It automatically replaces `None` with 0, meaning that Distance Metrics can be calculated for SIFt type `FULL`, which was called without `-h2o` parameter.

-> **_NOTE 3:_**. **Tversky coefficient** is not symmetric.
-By default, in the resulting matrix, the reference molecules are in columns, while compared molecules in rows.
-Also it has a hard-coded α and β coefficients with a widely used values of α=1 and β=0 (eg., see: Leung et al. "SuCOS is Better than RMSD for Evaluating Fragment Elaboration and Docking Poses").
-To modify this behaviour or coefficient values, please modify the function `tversky(self, p_vec, q_vec)` in the `code/DistanceMetrics.py` module.
+> **_NOTE 3:_** ** The Tversky coefficient** is not symmetric.
+By default, in the resulting matrix, the reference molecules are in columns while compared molecules are in rows.
+Also it has a hard-coded α and β coefficients with widely used values of α=1 and β=0 (e.g., see: Leung et al. "SuCOS is Better than RMSD for Evaluating Fragment Elaboration and Docking Poses").
+To modify this behavior or coefficient values, please modify the function `tversky(self, p_vec, q_vec)` in the `code/DistanceMetrics.py` module.

 ### Outputs

 fingerDISt saves scores for each selected Distance Metric to separate tsv files - a simple text format similar to csv, except for the data being tab-separated instead of comma-separated.

-If fingerDISt was run without optional parameter `-o`, script will create `outputs/` directory in the working directory and save there the output in tsv format.
-Otherwise fingerDISt will save outputs in the user-specified location.
+If fingerDISt was run without optional parameter `-o`, the script will create `outputs/` directory in the working directory and save there the output in tsv format.
+Otherwise, fingerDISt will save outputs in the user-specified location.

 <p align="center">
 <img src="docs/README_pics/Tanimoto.png" width="900" />